b3h3moth/UnixCentric/README.md

 ### bitwise Hacks

+From bitwise operators to bitwise Hacks on integer and floating point data types.
 A journey among the bits:

 * bit operators
 * shifting
 * extract, clear and setup a bit
 * extract, clear and setup a bitfield
-* tips and tricks
-* a lot of articles on bit hacks
+* bit hacks

-From bitwise operators to bitwise Hacks on integer and floating point data types.

 ### Libraries and API's

-There are a lot of libraries for every day use; graphics, cryptography, serialization, nCurses, database and so on.
+A lot of libraries for every day use; graphics, cryptography, serialization, database, I/O and so on.

 ### Representing information

 How computer really works:

+* addressing
-* addressing and byte ordering
+* Byte ordering (Big-endian, Little-endian)
 * integer representation
   * char, short, int, long (signed and unsigned);
   * casting and information loss